AbelCS/ffmpeg-librtmp-android/README.md

 > 3. The resulting binaries for FFmpeg and its dependencies will be placed into the build/ directory.

-For now, this have only been tested in OS X with NDK r9d, so feel free to improve it and send a pull request :)
+For now, this have only been tested in OS X and Ubuntu 12.04 with NDK r9d, so feel free to improve it and send a pull request :)

 ### Contributions